peeringdb/docs/docs/api_specs.md

     - data always array

     !!!
 Note
-        Please let us know what serializers you'd like to see
+        Please let us know what serializers you'd like to see.

 #### Authentication